spruceholdings/rugged-frontend/README.md

 ## Form Input

-There are 3 Text Inputs, 1 checkbox, and 1 button.
+There are 3 Text Inputs, 1 select dropdown, 1 checkbox, and 1 button.

 The First and third text input have an attribute named `data-testid` with a value of `text-input-input-1` and `text-input-input-3` while the second text input does not.

+The Select has a `data-testid` of `select-input` and each option has a `data-testid` of their value in the dropdown which is the lowercase name of the fruit.

 The checkbox has a `data-testid` of `checkbox-input`.